TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-configuration-reference/kv-store.md

 ```
 When the Gateway starts, Tyk will read the *Value* from the `secrets` section in the API definition and use this as the [Target URL]({{< ref "tyk-apis/tyk-gateway-api/oas/x-tyk-oas-doc#upstream" >}}).

-These references are read (and replaced with the values read from the KV location) when the API is loaded to the Gateway.

 {{< note success >}}
 **Note**